Is your dog in need of a cushy new pillow or dog bed?

 You’ll not only save a bundle, but you can also find a bunch of different styles and colors all in one place!

 No-Sew Dog Pillows You Can Make Yourself

-1. Purchase a large, no-frills pillow sham (a cover for larger sized pillows used in the master bedroom).
+1. Purchase a large, no-frills pillow sham (a cover for larger sized pillows that decorate your bed).

-New, these sell for $20 to $40 (…believe it or not).
+New, these sell for $20 to $40.
 But at Goodwill, I found these three (and plenty more) for only 99 cents each!
 The day I went, all green tags happened to be an additional 50% off, so I scored THREE pillow shams for just $1.50.

 2. Inside the pillow sham place one of the following:

 - 1 old bed pillow